Vizio TV Blinking Power Light: Fix in Minutes

 1. Unplug your Vizio TV from your wall socket.

-2. Remove any surge interruptors or smart plugs so that you have a direct line to your wall socket.
+2. Remove any surge interrupters or smart plugs so that you have a direct line to your wall socket.

 3. Plug another large device that you know works into the same socket and check that the new device works as normal.
-(It’s important that this device draws approximately as much power as your TV, to confirm the socket is fully working).
+(This device must draw approximately as much power as your TV, to confirm the socket is fully working).

 4. Remove the other device and plug your TV back into this socket.